-- 1. Students should plan to meet with the DSS Advisor to plan their schedule and review necessary paperwork before the beginning of each semester. - Student should request an appointment to meet with the DSS advisor to plan their schedules and receive Accommodation Request Forms to deliver to the instructors. - 3.
-The DSS Advisor will schedule appointments for follow-up and service review on a monthly basis during long semesters and after mid-term in short semesters.

-Additionally, the student should feel free to contact their assigned DSS advisor as needed.
+- Students should plan to meet with the DSS Counselor to plan their schedule and review necessary paperwork before the beginning of each semester. - 2.
+Student should request an appointment to meet with the DSS counselor to plan their schedules and receive Accommodation Request Forms to deliver to the instructors. - 3.
+The DSS Counselor will schedule appointments for follow-up and service review on a monthly basis during long semesters and after mid-term in short semesters.
+Additionally, the student should feel free to contact their assigned DSS counselor as needed. - 4.
 If services provided are unsatisfactory, the student may request a change.
 A change cannot be guaranteed, but attempts will be made to satisfy reasonable requests from the student.

-Students must meet with the DSS advisor each semester services are needed.
+Students must meet with the DSS counselor each semester services are needed.